 - When the DCCF receives a request for data that includes a period in the past and ADRF is deployed, the DCCF may obtain data from ADRF as the Data Source.
 The DCCF may also obtain historical data from an NWDAF.
 The data obtained from the ADRF or NWDAF is delivered to Consumers / Notification Endpoints according to a configured Delivery Option.
 The DCCF may determine that requested data may be available in an ADRF or NWDAF based on ADRF identification from the consumer, the data collection profile previously registered by the ADRF or NWDAF or by querying the ADRF or NWDAF.

-ADRF or NWDAF as a Data Recipient:
+ADRF, NWDAF or EIF as a Data Recipient:

-- An ADRF or NWDAF may be a Consumer NF that initiates requests to the DCCF for data, the ADRF or NWDAF may be specified as a notification endpoint by another Consumer NF that wants to have data it requests archived, or the DCCF may be configured to archive certain data in a ADRF (e.g. all data from an AMF instance).
+- An ADRF, NWDAF or EIF may be a Consumer NF that initiates requests to the DCCF for data, the ADRF or NWDAF may be specified as a notification endpoint by another Consumer NF that wants to have data it requests archived, or the DCCF may be configured to archive certain data in a ADRF (e.g. all data from an AMF instance).

 - If the ADRF or NWDAF instance is not specified in a request for data by a Consumer NF, the DCCF may select the ADRF or NWDAF instance based on provisioned information or information received from the NRF.

-- Data is delivered to the ADRF or NWDAF according to a configured Delivery Option (via DCCF or Messaging Framework).
+- Data is delivered to the ADRF, NWDAF or EIF according to a configured Delivery Option (via DCCF or Messaging Framework).